ycpcs/cs497-spring2019/lectures/lecture07.md

 A POST request is used for modifying data on the server.
 - Every time your request is associated with the processing of a form has side effects (for example, modification of a database or subscription to a service), the method should be POST.

+**Access Control**: what is the basis of access control?
+Difference between *Web* Access Control and *OS* Access Control
+- OS is **stateful**, meaning after a user is authenticated, it is remembered until the user logs out.
+The OS keeps the state: the authenticated user gets a process with his/her privileges; this process keeps the fact that the user is authenticated.
+Other users cannot hijack this process.
+- Web server is **stateless** meaning when a user is authenticated, he/she may send several other requests.
+The entire duration is called a session.
+Since web server is stateless, it does not remember anything about this session.
+Namely, when the user sends a request, the server does not know whether they are from the same session (hence, from the same user).
+To put in another perspective, because of the lack of session concept at web server, *each web request* has to be authenticated; otherwise, attackers can hijack user's session.